By Victor Langheld (alias Bodhangkur)

-That requires that one bypasses the current set of teachers (this is what the Buddha did) and begins to actually read the most ancient available texts (or sutras), thereafter making up one’s own mind and deciding ‘one’s own salvation’.
+That requires that one bypasses the current set of teachers (this is what the Buddha did) and actually reads (i.e. reverts to) the most ancient available texts (or sutras), thereafter making up one’s own mind and deciding ‘one’s own salvation’.
 Getting to the nub of the problem (i.e. of pain) and its elimination and deciding the personal usefulness of the solution was first recommended by the Shakyamuni (translated as the Scythian recluse) himself in his infamous sermon to the Kalamas.
 By understanding Buddhism’s first principles wholly one becomes a Buddha, more or less perfect.
 Saving the world was not the goal of early Buddhism.
 Saving oneself (sic. by understanding the nature of self) was.

-If one wants to join up there are available a wide variety of options from which one can choose one that suitable to one’s needs (for comfort).
+If one wants to join up there are available a wide variety of options from which one can choose one that is suitable to one’s needs (for comfort).

 To become a Buddha (i.e. a Knowledgeable One), that is to say, to unravel the mystery of life and then accommodate oneself to it with the intention of reducing one’s pain, is hard and unpleasant work.
-To do that one can either unravel and so fully comprehend the ancient Buddha’s solutions to the problem of life as dynamic system.
-Or one can observe nature, i.e. the dynamism of life, directly, as he never did (i.e. he drew his conclusion from an Upanishad belief) and then draw one’s own conclusion.
-In both cases the solution, or truth, is unpalatable for the emotionally immature or those attached to life.
+To do that one can either unravel and so fully comprehend the ancient Buddha’s understanding of the problem of life as dynamic system and its downside affects.
+Or one can observe nature, i.e. the dynamism of life, directly, as he never did (i.e. he drew his conclusion via an Upanishad belief) and then draw one’s own conclusion.
+In both cases the solution, or truth, is unpalatable, indeed, exceedingly sorrowful, for the emotionally immature or those attached to life.